What Is Numerology? The Complete Beginner's Guide

 Your full numerology profile has five core numbers.
 Each one reveals a different part of who you are.

-Your Life Path Number comes from your full date of birth.
+Your Bhagyank comes from your full date of birth.
+In Vedic Ank Jyotish it is your Destiny Number, and most people know it by its English name, the Life Path number.
 It is the most important number in your chart.
 Think of it as the road you walk through life.
 It shows your purpose, your natural talents, and the lessons you are here to learn.
-Two people with the same Life Path Number will share core traits, even if everything else in their charts differs.
+Two people with the same Bhagyank share core traits, even when the rest of their charts differ.

-A Life Path 1 is a born leader.
-A Life Path 7 is a deep thinker.
-A Life Path 9 is a giver who cares about the world.
+A Bhagyank 1 is a born leader.
+A 7 is a deep thinker.
+A 9 is a giver who cares about the world.
 Each number has a clear, distinct energy.

 Calculate yours with Naksham's Life Path Number Calculator.